 Dining at the hotel includes the Grand Restaurant and Saloon, which boasts live entertainment daily at lunch.
 What’s more, guests get to step inside what was once the largest single standing structure south of Denver and the “Crown Jewel of Silverton”, the Grand Imperial Hotel.

-- To book, check prices or availability for Grand Imperial Hotel
+- Check prices, availability or book Grand Imperial Hotel

 1893 | Glenwood’s Hotel Colorado